pelagia123/todo-list-tutorial/element-ref.md

 Now we want to take the value of the input \(that the user typed\) and change the title when we press the `Save` button.

 We already know how to create a button and react to clicking on it.
-We now need to pass to the method some data from a different element.
+We now need to pass some data from a different element to the method.
 We want to use the `input` element's value from inside the `button` element.

 Angular helps us do exactly that. **We can store a reference to the element we want in a variable with the name we choose,** for example `inputElementRef`, **using a simple syntax - a hash.** Add `#inputElementRef` to the `input` element, and use it in the `click` event of the button: